JPA is a very good tool for simplifying the task of performing queries

 makes it a snap to build Rich Internet Applications (using...

 I'm always happy when a company or product adopts Unicode as its charset.
 I think it makes perfect sense to do so.
 There are lots of good reasons why standardizing on Unicode is the right thing:

 the data charset can represent all modern, useful -- and many not-so-useful -- scripts

 charset consistency helps prevent data loss across application boundaries, including those among application,...

 Well, as an exceptional case I'm going to blog here in italian.
 The point is that we have an italian mailing list for NetBeans, so it's a pretty local interest.

 The NetBeans team has started a blogging contest.
 Simply download the NetBeans 6.1 Beta and tell us your thoughts.
 What, you're not a blogger?
-Well then, I list some places for you to get started.
+Well, here are some places to get started:

 6.1 Beta was released last week.
 Amongst the many